Close

 • It has slightly more power

-Engine and acceleration
+Engine and Acceleration

 The road version of this car features a 2.4L engine with 228 horsepower.
 The racing modification includes only the new ECU, so the power output of the GR86 is the same as the road version of this car.
 It does have a traction control system, but the car doesn’t produce all that much traction.
 Luckily in all the series this car features, you have rolling starts, because getting this lump of a machine up to speed is a painful process.